Most, if not all of us, have been to some kind of rock concert at some time in our life.

 There is a great art to listening to and anticipating music, and it’s an area that every lighting designer can always grow more in.

-Whether you light band’s whose music you know or “busk”, that is light band’s you don’t know – you’ll find a love and knowledge invaluable.Want to Take Your Lighting to the Next Level?
+Whether you light for bands whose music you know or “busk” – light music that you don’t know – you’ll find that growing your lighting knowledge is invaluable to making a great show!Want to Take Your Lighting to the Next Level?
 Click Here to Grab Our Free Training to Transform Your Lighting!

 Band lighting is…Colorful – and there are really no rules!

 Whether it is the tiny color shifts of white, red and blue when lighting a metal band or the full spectrum of flashing hues bathing a pop band in light, band lighting really has no rules in regards to color.